 What Resources to Prioritize in New World

-This will depend on what sort of build you are going for and what your general playstyle is (do you prefer to get the best weapon for killing monsters or would you rather have the fanciest house and so on).
+This will depend on what sort of build you are going for and what your general playstyle is (do you prefer to have the best weapon, the fanciest house, or something else entirely?).
 However, a few resources will be generally more applicable than others.

 Iron is one of (if not the) most important resource in the game.
-It’s used in the creation of iron weapons and tools, such as an iron sword, or iron pickaxe.
+It’s used in the creation of iron weapons and tools like iron swords, or iron pickaxes.
 Iron is also one of the ingredients in making steel, which is used to make better versions of all your iron weapons and tools.
-And if you use either the bow or musket it will be invaluable to you because you will need it to craft the bulk of your ammunition.
+And if you use either the bow or musket, it will be invaluable, as it’s needed to craft the bulk of your ammunition.

 Iron is not the most abundant resource and can be a bit hard to find.
-It usually shows up on cliffsides or mountainsides, but that doesn’t mean ever rockface will have iron veins to mine.
-Luckily though, if you get your mining skill to twenty-five, iron ore veins will start showing up on your compass map, making them much easier to find, and putting a lot more iron ore in your inventory.
+It usually shows up on cliffsides or mountainsides, but that doesn’t mean every rockface will have iron veins to mine.
+Luckily, if you get your mining skill to Level 25, iron ore veins will start showing up on your compass map, making them much easier to find and putting a lot more iron ore in your inventory.
 So leveling mining early on is very useful.